 - Is There a Way to Prevent It?

-If your guinea pig has ringworm, the first thing you’ll probably notice are itching/scratching and bald patches, usually starting on the face and then spreading backwards along the back.
+If your guinea pig has ringworm, the first things you’ll probably notice are itching/scratching and bald patches, usually starting on the face and then spreading backward along the back.
 If you look closely, inside the bald patches there will be red, scaly circular patches made up of concentric rings of overlapping scales.

 Yes!
 Ringworm is very contagious.
 Of course, it also depends on which organism is causing the ringworm.
 Some of the ringworm fungi are only passed from people to people, some are able to be passed from animals to people, and some are passed from soil to animals or people.
 Anthropophilic species prefer people over animals, some geophilic (meaning “soil-loving”) species live in soil but only grow on feathers exclusively (or horses, or cattle…), and some prefer animals like guinea pigs and humans.
 But if it lives on a guinea pig, it can live on you, so handle an infected guinea pig with care.
 Wear rubber gloves and wash your hands immediately after handling him or her.